-Typically, bitcoin mining containers are built using regular 20ft or 40ft shipping containers.
-However, companies such as Ez Blockchain, Power mining, etc., also offer Custom crypto-mining containers.
+Typically, Bitcoin mining trailer is built using regular 20ft or 40ft shipping containers.
+However, companies such as EZ Blockchain, Power mining, etc., also offer Custom crypto-mining containers.

 Already, each mining container is designed for easy transportation and installation but can be further customized for a miner’s needs.
 So if you’re a miner with specific ideas about your mining rig, a custom mining container may be a better choice.

 This is a very important choice to make in mining equipment.
 Overheating is one of the biggest problems miners face, and choosing an appropriate cooling method is vital.